RHFieldProductManagement/acm-htb/README.md

 ## **Task Seven: Modify a Placement Rule**

 **Task**: Ensure you have at least one cluster with a specific label (such as “dev”, “prod”, “test”, etc).
 Modify an Application’s “PlacementRule” section to use a specific cluster by updating or creating the **matchLabels** directive.
 Review the application Topology and see that there is now a placement to the new clusterObserve the app placement from the OCP cluster itself.
-View it side-by-side with your ACM console and have the pods view open with the project selected.
+View it side-by-side with your RHACM console and have the pods view open with the project selected.

 **Documentation**: [Placement rules](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.1/html/manage_applications/managing-applications#placement-rules)